gursimran9708/BearBreach/README.md

 Here we will populate our API key variables:

-1. Open a text editor and fill all the fields with their respective keys and hit save.
+1. Open the ".env" in a text editor and fill all the fields with their respective keys and hit save.
    Following are the fields that you'll encounter -

         VT_API_KEY=""